Hammerill/CmdSocketChatroom/README.md

 # CmdSocketChatroom
-То же самое, что и Hammerill/SocketServer, но переписанное под C#.
+Same as Hammerill/SocketServer, but written in C#.